Science vs. scientism, keto vs. low-fat diets, and why you shouldn’t drink a teenager’s blood.

 What have researchers found so far?

-In the early days of research, many studies focused on small groups of people, for short periods of time, with poor experimental controls.
+In the early days of research, many studies focused on small groups of people, for short periods, with poor experimental controls.
 (Humans are notoriously fussy research subjects.)
 But over time, a wide array of studies confirmed statistically-significant weight loss benefits as a result of Ketogenic diets.

 It is in this uncertainty that scientism flourishes.